 Three thoughts on the effect on RPs’ land-led schemes from the changes:

 - speeding up the planning process obviously helps delivery

-- it is still unclear whether the affordable elements of these schemes will get relief from IL contributions as they currently do with CIL – removal obviously brings problems.
+- it has now been confirmed that the affordable elements of these schemes will get relief from IL contributions as they currently do with CIL – so a continuing benefit here.

 This article expands on topics covered in our recent social housing webinar.
 This can be watched in full on Birketts’ YouTube page.

-If you would like to discuss any of the matters covered above in further detail, please contact Pete Goddard or another member of the Social Housing team.
+If you would like to discuss any of the matters covered above in further detail, please contact a member of the Social Housing team.